Operations Reference

 4. Generate a private key and store as repository secrets:

-• CI_APP_ID — your App's numeric ID
+• KATA_APP_ID — your App's numeric ID

 5. Override the app-slug input in the composite action to match your App's slug.
-Each workflow passes app-id to the composite action; the app-slug input defaults to forward-impact-ci and must be changed to your App's slug.
+Each workflow passes app-id to the composite action; the app-slug input defaults to kata-agent-team and must be changed to your App's slug.

 Private keys are per-App, not per-installation.
 Only the App owner can generate and distribute them.